 In the weeks after our initial meeting with Unilever, there had been many conversations about expectations for my role moving forward, as well as Michael’s.
 It became clear that, while I was ready to embrace my ambassador role, Michael wished to become CEO, a move that would be in line with his own career plans.
 I knew in my gut that Unilever was the right home for Schmidt’s, and above all else I wanted to make sure the deal was secured.

 We arrived at the office of Unilever’s attorneys with the goal of finalizing all terms of the agreement.
 Goldman Sachs brokers were there, along with a swath of everyone’s attorneys.
-We convened for discussions in a big conference room with a view of the New York City skyline, then used smaller breakout rooms to talk with our attorneys one-on-one about items we still needed to reach agreement on, then reconvened in the big room.
+We convened for discussions in a big conference room with a view of the New York City skyline, then used smaller breakout rooms to talk with our attorneys one on one about items we still needed to reach agreement on, then reconvened in the big room.
 The sums, expectations, and benchmarks were still being negotiated.
 I had done so much up to this point to set Schmidt’s up for success, including conceiving of and developing new products that weren’t released yet, plus preparing us to hit shelves in Costco.
 If Schmidt’s was successful in the future, I knew it would be in large part because of the groundwork I had laid, and so I actively negotiated for a deal that accounted for that accrued value.

 Negotiations continued between our attorneys for hours.
 At one point, Michael locked himself in his hotel room, swearing he wouldn’t come out until some of his specific terms were met.
 The clock was ticking, and we were on a deadline.
 Unilever requested the deal be signed by noon the following day, as they wanted to announce the acquisition at the holiday party at their New Jersey headquarters immediately afterwards, with Michael and me in attendance.
 Chris was scheduled to fly in for the celebration, and I couldn’t wait to see him once all was said and done.